espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Thunderous Strike.md

 # Thunderous Strike
 ![[systems-pf2e-icons-spells-thunderous-strike.webp|150]]

 You swing your massive weapon, creating a wave of sonic vibrations that topples creatures.
 Make a melee Strike with your two-handed weapon.
 Each creature in a 15-foot cone from you must attempt a basic Fortitude save against your spell DC or take 2 sonic damage.
-On a critical failure, the creature is knocked [[Prone]].
+On a critical failure, the creature is knocked [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Prone]].
 The target of your Strike must be within the cone or the effect fails.

 * * *